-- B-50.
-ASA opposes a patchwork of state labeling requirements for foods containing biotech products and supports P.L.
-114-216, the National Bioengineered Food Disclosure Standard, which sets a uniform national standard that preempts individual state laws requiring labeling of GMOs.
-(2017) - B-51.
-ASA should work closely with food manufacturers, technology companies, and others in the supply chain to develop strategies for the long-term on biotech labeling and implementation of the biotech labeling law and update to the Coordinated Framework.
-(2017)
+- B-51.
+ASA opposes a patchwork of state disclosure requirements for foods containing bioengineered ingredients and supports P.L.
+114-216, the National Bioengineered Food Disclosure Standard and its final 2018 implementing regulations, which establishes a national, uniform disclosure standard for foods containing bioengineered ingredients.
+(2021) - B-52.
+ASA supports working closely with food manufacturers, technology companies, and others in the supply chain to develop strategies for the long-term on biotech labeling and implementation of the biotech labeling law and update to the Coordinated Framework.
+(2017) - B-53.

-- B-52.
 ASA supports the definition of "bioengineering" in Section 291 of P.L.
 114-216 and believes that rules and regulations to implement the law should adhere to the statute.
-(2017) - B-53.
+(2017) - B-54.
 ASA supports legislation that would prohibit labeling a product as non-GMO when there is no GMO alternative available for use.
 (2018)